-Lailya Leach is currently the first Diasporic Soul-in-Residence.
+Lailya Leach was our first Diasporic Soul-in-Residence.
 In addition to learning more about Senegalese culture and feeding her Diasporic Soul, she has helped to develop and produce content for the Well-Being Wednesday and the Stopping the Clock for Those Now Gone: A Remembrance Ritual for Black Loss, Black Love and Black Life.

 Lailya is a proud graduate of Florida A&M University School of Business & Industry.
 After graduating and working in corporate America for a few years, she decided to pursue teaching English and traveling abroad.

 In addition to co-creating compelling visual content for Diasporic Soul during her residency, Lailya, who became like a daughter to us, had the opportunity to intimately be a part of our family and extended community here in Sebikotane as well as everywhere else we went during her time with us.
 This included traveling to Casamace and the Sine Saloum and spending time with our friends and family.
 Including our elder-mentors Ajamu and Rukiyah Dillahunt and their eldest daughter Dara.